Le lien vers cette page a été envoyé avec succès aux destinataires.

 - and voluntary payments for which the holder waives a tax deduction at the time of payment.

-- Compartment 2 (collective compartment) shall be financed by payments from the employer of the holder of the plan.
-It accounts for the money raised by wage savings.
+- Compartment No. 2 (collective compartment) is funded by payments from the employer of the plan holder.
+It welcomes money from employee savings.

 - Compartment 3 (category compartment) collects the employer's compulsory contributions, possibly supplemented by the employee's compulsory contributions if the company agreement so provides.

-Unless otherwise stated by you, the management of the amounts paid out of the RIP follows the principle of managed management.
-This means that when retirement is distant, savings can be invested in riskier, more remunerative assets.
-As we approach retirement age, savings are increasingly being channeled into less risky assets.
+Unless otherwise specified by you, the management of the amounts paid on the PER is done according to the principle of managed management.
+This means that when retirement is far away, savings can be invested in riskier, more rewarding assets.
+As retirement age approaches, savings are gradually being channeled into less risky vehicles.

-The collective company PER must offer you at least one alternative investment vehicle, which notably allows you to invest in a solidarity fund.
+The collective company PER must offer you at least one alternative investment medium, which allows you to invest in a solidarity fund.

-When you are hired, the employer must give you a payroll savings booklet indicating the arrangements put in place in the company.
+When you are hired, the employer must give you an employee savings book indicating the measures implemented in the company.

-If the company has a collective company PER in place, it must provide you with a settlement that informs you of the plan and its content.
+If the company has a group company PER in place, it must provide you with a policy that informs you of the plan and its content.

-Each year, the manager must provide you with the following information:
+Each year, the manager must give you the following information:

 - Evolution of savings